ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

    where differential non-response rates are built into the observer

-Note that the census and household surveys can have both types of ommission applied; in this case targeted omission (do not respond) should be applied **before** simple omission (omit a row).
+Note that the census and household surveys can have both types of omission applied; in this case targeted omission (do not respond) should be applied **before** simple omission (omit a row).
 The default rate of "simple omission" for the census and surveys will be 0%, while the default non-response rate for "targeted omission" will equal the